robertkieu/engine-toolkit/minisite/docs.md

 * Connects to the Veritone platform and receives work
 * Calls your webhooks
 * Writes your responses back to the platform

+It is available when you [download the Engine Toolkit SDK](#download-the-engine-toolkit-sdk).

 #### Webhook environment variables